 In the event of loss of the main or emergency power and of automatic changeover to the emergency power, an emergency warning alarm shall be released.
-For ships contracted for construction before 1 January 2024 or, in the absence of a contract, for ship designs requested for review before 1 January 2024.

 7.10.5 The system shall be provided with self-monitoring capability.
-The alarm signal shall be activated when at least the following faults occur: short circuit, circuit break, contact-to-frame fault.
+The alarm signal shall be activated when at least the following faults occur: short circuit, circuit break, contactto-frame fault.
 For the computer-based systems, alarm shall be additionally provided to indicate the excess program execution time, central processor fault and input-output unit fault.